avipars/DB-Mini-Project/Stage3/README.md

     |--------------|--------|--------------|------------|--------|-------------------------------------|-----------|
     | Physical Book | 100004 | 2024-01-02   | 349        | Ebook  | A physical book with many pages.    | 123944679 |

 * Insert sample book in Ebook format.
-The trigger will automatically add an entry in the Location table coordinating to the E-Library Section, New Condition, Shelf 1, Quantity of 1.
+The trigger will automatically add an entry in the Location table coordinating to the E-Library Section, New Condition, Shelf number 1, Quantity of 1.

     After insertion into Book and running a SELECT